LuisHDBueno/Reinforcement-Learning-Surround/README.md

 ### Results

 # Conclusion
+The trained models proved themselves capable of winning against a clever random player.
+Although the results are not impressive, we believe that better performance could be achieved with better hardware, more training time and by applying other heuristics to the MCTS algorithm.

 # Usage Guide
 In order to run the code, you must have Python 3.11 and the modules listed in the requirements.txt file installed.
 We recommend using a virtual environment: